Royal Gorge Bridge: 1929–1950s

 In 1931, the narrow gauge incline railway was built to the bottom of the gorge through a narrow cleft just west of the north end of the bridge.
-The first suicide occurred later the same year when a man from Pueblo, Colorado jumped off the bridge.
+The first suicide occurred later the same year when a man, Verlyn Edward Bebb, from Pueblo, Colorado jumped off the bridge.
 In 1937, a lighting system was installed to illuminate the bridge and the gorge walls.

 In 1947, after struggling for many years through the Great Depression and World War II, Piper sold the bridge and leasing rights to a group of local Colorado businessmen and Clint Murchison, a Texan who made a fortune in oil, gas, and real estate.
 A long-time employee of the park stated that Murchison, who died in 1969, never visited the bridge he had bought, even after he became the sole owner.

 In the 1950s, a lodge was built by the gorge and the Silver Rock Railway narrow gauge train with a Chance Rides miniature C.P.
 Huntington locomotive began running along the edge of the gorge near the bridge.
 In 1956, Murchison and his Royal Gorge Bridge Company based in Dallas agreed to pay the city a percentage of its revenue instead of the $1,000 yearly fee for the lease.
 The percentage arrangement has proven very favorable for the city in the ensuing years, allowing it to lower property taxes significantly.
 The property tax rate has since become the lowest in Colorado.